 The facts are:

-The evidence does not support the contention that when Adolf Hitler learned about the Kristallnacht pogrom he tried to stop it.
+Historical evidence does not support the idea that when Adolf Hitler learned about the Kristallnacht pogrom he tried to stop it.
 The diary entries of Josef Goebbels, the Minister of Propaganda and a member of Hitler’s inner circle, show that Hitler did not order him to stop the pogrom but rather authorized it.

 The facts about whether Adolf Hitler tried to stop the Kristallnacht pogrom:

 Goebbels’ diary reveals that a supposedly enraged Hitler did not send him out to stop the pogrom.
 Instead, Goebbels was free to revel in his initial progress.
 Later, after an evening event where he met with Hitler, Goebbels happily recorded the scene he witnessed from his car as he returned to his hotel: “In Berlin, 5 then 15 synagogues burn down.
 Now the people’s anger rages.
 Nothing more can be done against it for the night.
 And I don’t want to do anything either.
 Should be given free rein . . .
 As I drive to the hotel, windows shatter.
 Bravo!
 Bravo!
 The synagogues burn in all big cities.
 German property is not endangered.”
 Goebbels’ euphoria continued into the next day (November 10).
 “Yesterday, Berlin.
 There, all proceeded fantastically.
 One fire after another.
 It is good that way.
 I prepared an order to put an end to the actions.
 It is now just enough . . .
 In the whole country the synagogues have burned down.
 I report to the Führer at the Osteria.”